-Isolated against the backdrop of the majestic Himalayan mountain range, Nepal enjoys a premium setting with an extraordinary landscape.
-Boasting some of the tallest mountain peaks in the world, including the world-famous Mount Everest, Nepal is a magical haven of natural beauty.
+Isolated against the backdrop of the majestic Himalayan mountain range, Nepal enjoys a grand setting with an extraordinary landscape.
+Boasting some of the tallest mountain peaks in the world, including the world famous Mount Everest, Nepal is a haven of natural beauty.

 The impressive Himalayan Mountains present the perfect opportunity to beginner and expert mountaineers.
 From easy hikes to the toughest peaks, Nepal has everything to offer its visitors.
 An untouched panorama brimming with challenging mountain terrains, droves of Buddhist temples, spiritual mysticism and sacred regions give Nepal its ubiquitous charm, allowing visitors to enjoy this spectacular country in all its glory.

 Nepal's capital Kathmandu is decorated with stunning temples, markets and palaces.
 Ethnic museums, monasteries and temples can also be found at Pokhara, Patan and Bodnath, allowing visitors to immerse in the unique culture of this unique country.

 |7 Day Royal Annapurna||$1,950||$1,570||$1,540||$1,480|

 |17 Day EBC Via Gokyo Lakes|| $2,780 ||$2,220||$2,160||$2,040|

 |20 Day EBC + Island Peak||$5,560||$4,010||$3,550||$3,680|

 Kathmandu, Mount Everest

 To enter Nepal, most nationalities must hold a valid passport, with at least six months beyond your proposed date of your trip.
 US citizens, as well as citizens of the UK, Canada, Australia, and other European Union nations must have passports.
 If you do not have a passport, apply for one as soon as possible this process can take 4-6 weeks.